 - section 878 of the Companies Act 2006 (the duty to register charges; companies registered in Scotland).

-There are numerous other requirements in respect of the need to ensure that the company is registered at Companies House, the various director responsibilities to file financial accounts and audited accounts (where necessary) annually at Companies House, the requirement to keep accounting records for at least 6 years, the requirement to file an annual Company Tax Return (CT600) with Her Majesty’s Customs & Revenue (“HMRC”), the statutory requirement to register for VAT when turnover reaches a certain threshold (although the company may voluntarily register earlier to gain the ability to reclaim VAT paid) and the statutory duty to file returns on employee payments monthly and in respect of tax arising on profits annually.
+There are numerous other requirements in respect of the need to ensure that the company is registered at Companies House, the various director responsibilities to file financial accounts and audited accounts (where necessary) annually at Companies House, the requirement to keep accounting records for at least 6 years, the requirement to file an annual Company Tax Return (CT600) with His Majesty’s Customs & Revenue (“HMRC”), the statutory requirement to register for VAT when turnover reaches a certain threshold (although the company may voluntarily register earlier to gain the ability to reclaim VAT paid) and the statutory duty to file returns on employee payments monthly and in respect of tax arising on profits annually.

 It is recommended that at all times you seek professional advice to guide you through this minefield of regulations and statutory requirements, the breach of any of which could lead to severe director disqualification penalties.